privx/TikTok-Downloader/README.md

 # TikTok-Downloader #
-Download TikTok videos without WaterMark using Command Line PHP
+Download TikTok videos without WaterMark using Command Line PHP.
+Currently i'm using API so if you guys want it raw just contact me @stuffwedid on Telegram

 ## Usage example ##